madhu221b/uva-dl2-team11/blogpost.md

 ## 5.3 Qualitative investigation of graph characteristics
-To affirm our hypothesis, we conducted a qualitative analysis.
-We sampled graphs from different bins of the average shortest path-Cheeger constant distribution to examine their bottle neck behaviour.
-We have indeed seen that the relationship between Cheeger constant and average shortest path accords with our theory.
+To affirm our hypothesis, we conduct a qualitative analysis.
+We sample graphs from different bins of the average shortest path-Cheeger constant distribution to examine their bottleneck behaviour.
+We see that the relationship between Cheeger constant and average shortest path accords with our theory.
 When we fix the Cheeger constant between $0.0667$ and $0.133$, and order the graph's average shortest path from top to bottom, we get the following:
 | ![img.png](assets/graph0.png) | ![img.png](assets/graph1.png) | ![img.png](assets/graph2.png) |
 | -------- | -------- | -------- |